 The United States Code (USC) addresses livestock conversion when used in commerce.

 18 USC §667.
 Theft of livestock.
 Whoever obtains or uses the property of another which has a value of $10,000 or more in connection with the marketing of livestock in interstate or foreign commerce with intent to deprive the other of a right to the property or a benefit of the property or to appropriate the property to his own use or the use of another shall be fined under this title or imprisoned not more than five years, or both.
 The term “livestock” has the meaning set forth in section 2311 of this title.

 Livestock larceny and conversion crimes are associated with western states, however North Carolina is not exempt from this crime.

 Victims of animal larceny crimes can also suffer other damages.
 Types of damage that can occur during the act of animal larceny:

 Injury to animals

-Recommend to the animal owner to take pictures of the site and contact law enforcement.
+When responding to a report of suspected animal larceny, recommend to the animal owner to take pictures of the site, collect all animal related paperwork and contact law enforcement.

-There are no public agencies or statistics regarding animal theft.
-There are private organizations with missions to recover stolen animals.
+There is no public collection of data or statistics regarding animal theft.
+There are however, private organizations and private detectives whose mission is to recover stolen animals.
 One national organization works nationally to recover stolen horses.

 North Carolina Laws - Animal Control - Animal Protection - Public Health